Vietnam.vn - Nền tảng quảng bá Việt Nam

 TSMC's goal of developing the next generation of advanced chips

-As the world's largest foundry, TSMC is confident its manufacturing processes will outperform anything Intel has to offer.
+As the world's largest foundry, TSMC is confident its manufacturing processes will outperform any Intel product.
 During an earnings call, TSMC CEO CC Wei said internal reviews confirmed the improvements in N3P technology and that the company's 3nm manufacturing process proved "PPA comparable" to Intel's 18A process.
 He expects N3P to be even better, more competitive, and have a significant cost advantage.

-Meanwhile, Intel CEO Pat Gelsinger claimed that their 18A manufacturing process will outperform TSMC's 2nm chips released a year earlier.
+Meanwhile, Intel CEO Pat Gelsinger claims that their 18A manufacturing process will outperform TSMC's 2nm chips released a year earlier.
 Of course, only time will tell.

 Source link